Azure/azure-sdk-for-js/sdk/test-utils/multi-version/README.md

 );
 ```

+### Disable multi-version testing via environment variable

+Running live tests against multiple service versions takes more time than running against a single service version.
+It may be desirable to only test multiple service version in non-nightly build pipelines, for example, weekly runs with a higher timeout limit.
+An environment variable `DISABLE_MULTI_VERSION_TESTING` is introduced to disable live testing against multiple service versions when it is set.

 ## Troubleshooting

 Besides the usual debugging of your code and tests, if you ever encounter a problem, please follow